 HCMC has plenty of other coworking spaces including OfficeSpot, WORKSaigon, The Workshop and Workyos.
 The city is also home to a big coffee shop culture, where you’ll always be welcomed in with your laptop as long as you buy a coffee or something to eat.
 Some of the best coffee shops for working here include The Workshop Coffee, ID Cafe, Saigon Coffee Roastery, The Old Compass, Kamakura, Metropolis Coffee and Bliss Coffee.

-Where to live in Ho Chi Minh City
+Best Places to Live in Ho Chi Minh

 Ho Chi Minh City is home to 24 different districts, each with its own charm and personality.
 As a digital nomad, you’ll want to stick around in the lower numbered districts for the best community atmosphere, coworking spaces and cultural spots.